 Little A (jumping back to her future plans from an unrelated topic): “And when I catch criminals when I grow up, I’m going to put handcuffs on them and then hang them from the ceiling by the handcuffs, so it’ll really hurt!”

 Muime: “Sweetie, there is this thing called the Geneva Convention that you are going to need to familiarize yourself with at some point… Torture is kind of frowned upon these days.”

 Little A: “…And I’ll make them watch nothing but kids’ shows!
 Like BARNEY THE DINOSAUR!”

-Little A shakes his head no, looking thoughtful and a bit disturbed.
+Little A shakes her head no, looking thoughtful and a bit disturbed.

 Muime: “Sweetie –”

 Little A: “And that way they can entertain themselves by swinging back and forth, so it’ll be fun for them!”
 (I try again not to crack up laughing, and fail again.)
 “Except that sometimes I’ll put the cuffs on their ankles instead, and attach them to the wall.
 That’s not mean — it’s just like when you tie Kiska’s leash to something to keep her from running away!
 And the only reason I’ll be doing it is so that they don’t run away or attack me when I’m up in front with a chalkboard TEACHING them!”